Network Upgrade Guide

 - Pre-upgrade notification: Inform users that a network upgrade is happening before it happens.
 4000 blocks (approximately a week) in advance, tell users a network upgrade is happening soon, and that transactions will be unavailable for about an hour at the activation block height.
 Since the exact date of a block height can vary you can give an approximate date, and you can link to our countdown timer.

 - Defensive transition: Disable the initiation of new transactions starting 24 blocks (approximately one hour) before the activation block-height.
 If a user sends a transaction right before the upgrade, it is likely to not make it onto the chain.
 This can cause user confusion and frustration.

 - Post-upgrade notification: Tell users when the upgrade has finished and re-enable initiation of transactions.
-Notify users through a push message or their next log in after the network transition.
+Notify users with a message or at their next login after the network transition.

-Overwinter is the first network upgrade for zcash so that future network upgrades go smoothly.
+Overwinter is set to activate at block 347500 and is the first network upgrade for Zcash so that future network upgrades go smoothly.
 We introduce replay protection of network upgrades, mask version numbers, and more.